ISISComputingGroup/ibex_developers_manual/Dependency-Updates.md

 - Also during the python installation process, in advanced options screen select both `download debugging symbols` and `download debug binaries`
 - Zip up the resulting directory and add it to the share at `\\isis\inst$\Kits$\CompGroup\ICP\genie_python_dependencies_python_3` as `python_clean_<version>.zip`
 - Edit `package_builder\common_build_python_3.bat` to use the new python version and test that all dependencies work correctly

-- Edit SUPPORTED_PYTHON_VERSION in `genie_python\genie.py`
+### Our packages

+We depend on a variety of python packages that we publish ourselves, either via pypi or via git.

+These may need to be updated to allow new python versions.
+For packages published on PyPI, a new pypi release will need to be made.

+These packages include:
+- `genie`
+- `ibex_bluesky_core`
+- `lewis`
+- `pcaspy`
+- `CaChannel`
+- `epicscorelibs_pcas`

-## Python packages
+## External packages

 Check on PyPi for any package updates, then edit `requirements.txt` to install new versions where needed.
-Note that since we decided [all python projects should use virtual environments](Python-dependencies#how-python-dependencies-should-be-handled-in-the-future) there will be `requirements.txt`files for all Python projects using the new import mechanism, ensure these are also updated.
+Note that since we decided [all python projects should use virtual environments](Python-dependencies#how-python-dependencies-should-be-handled-in-the-future) there will be a `pyproject.toml` or legacy `requirements.txt` file for all Python projects using the new import mechanism, ensure these are also updated.

 ### ODE